h2oai/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

      - This option gives a brief summary of the entire experiment including:
           - The number of features tested and selected
           - The models that Driverless AI trained for feature evolution
      - There are also several plots adjacent to the summary tab that give insight into the experiment.
-If you are interested in learning more about each plot and the metrics derived from those plots, check out the following tutorial: [Machine Learning Experiment Scoring and Analysis - Financial Focus](https://training.h2o.ai/products/tutorial-1b-machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus).
+If you are interested in learning more about each plot and the metrics derived from those plots, check out the following self-paced course: [Machine Learning Experiment Scoring and Analysis - Financial Focus](https://training.h2o.ai/products/self-paced-course-1b-machine-learning-experiment-scoring-and-analysis-financial-focus).

 If you would like to explore how custom recipes can improve predictions; in other words, how custom recipes could decrease the value of LOGLOSS (in our current observe experiment), please refer to [Appendix B](#appendix-b-custom-recipe-to-improve-predictions).